NikolaiRadke/AI.duino/README.md

 ```
 AI.duino/
-Root directory with some explanation files and the installation scripts.
+Root directory with some explanation files
 |
 ├── aiduinio/
 |   The plugin directory structure for manual installation.
 └── installer/
-    Pure installer files without AI.duino content.
+    Installer files with plugin ZIP file
 ```